RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/thermal-perception.md

 ## Conclusion

 Recovering depth from thermal imagery is hard — but not impossible.
 While classical and RGB-trained methods struggled, modern foundation stereo models overcame the domain gap with minimal effort.
 Our experience suggests that for any team facing depth recovery in non-traditional modalities, foundation models are a compelling place to start.

+## See Also
+- The [Thermal Cameras wiki page](https://roboticsknowledgebase.com/wiki/sensing/thermal-cameras/) goes into more depth about how thermal cameras function.